 In 2015, he was elected Miami Beach City Commissioner and was re-elected in 2019.
 His vision is to see Miami Beach become one of the Top 10 cities to live in America by ensuring a high quality of life for its residents; a welcoming place for its visitors; a good place to start and grow a business; and world-class government service.

 Ricky is the Founder & CEO of Inktel Holdings Corporation which owns several leading business process outsourcing companies.
-With over 800 employees throughout South Florida as well as hundreds outside of Florida, Ricky’s businesses rely on his management expertise in the areas of strategy, business development, marketing, finance, human resources, technology and operations.
-Prior to founding Inktel, Ricky was an attorney with the Miami based law firm Steel Hector & Davis and held various business roles in the music publishing and eCommerce industries.
+Prior to founding Inktel, Ricky was an attorney with the Miami based law firm Steel Hector & Davis.

-Ricky attended Christopher Columbus High School and then went on to receive his Bachelor’s Degree (B.A.) in Economics from Boston College, his Juris Doctor (J.D.)
-Degree from St. John’s University School of Law, and his Masters in Business Administration (M.B.A.) from the Harvard Business School.
+Ricky attended Christopher Columbus High School and then went on to receive his Bachelor’s Degree in Economics from Boston College, his Juris Doctor Degree from St. John’s University School of Law, and his Masters in Business Administration from the Harvard Business School.
 He also earned a Masters Degree in Urban Planning from USC in 2020.
 Ricky is an avid sportsman and accomplished Iron Man triathlete.